 Your FREE library card allows you access to a wealth of services at the Haverhill Library and throughout the Merrimack Valley Library Consortium of over 30 libraries.
 Haverhill residents may borrow books, magazines, CDs, games, videos, and DVDs from our library and, in most cases, from other consortium libraries also.
-Your card allows you to access information about your own library account and also access a large variety of online databases from outside the library, using the Internet, including Freegal (free music downloads), OverDrive (eBooks and eAudiobooks), and Learning Express (free test prep).
+Your card allows you to access information about your own library account and also access a large variety of online databases from outside the library, using the Internet, including Freegal (free music downloads), and OverDrive (eBooks and eAudiobooks).

 Requirements for Obtaining a Library Card